NullCode1337/NullRAT/README.md

 # NullRAT
 Remote Access Trojan that uses Discord as C&C

-One of the main things about this RAT is it will be under 8mb, so you can always upload it without nitro
+One of the main things about this RAT is, it is under 8mb, so you can upload it without nitro

 That's also why it doesn't have too many features compared to other Discord RATs